Improving the Oral Communication of All Students

 All of us can become better communicators.
 Learn how to design more effective presentations, and learn how to present more effectively.
 Become more confident as a speaker in all situations–in front of a class, in the staff meeting, at Back to School night, at the board meeting, at the all-school assembly, and more.

-Reading Redefined: Skills for Reading in the Digital World
+Redefining Reading: Skills for Reading in the Digital World

 View the webinar here